liambll/blog-archive/_posts/2017-06-03-overview-techniques.markdown

 ---

 Data analytics techniques generally fall in to one of three non mutually exclusive fields: Operations Research, Statistics and Machine Learning.
 All three fields share a common mathematical foundation in probability theory, optimization, and linear algebra.
 They are widely used to extract insight from data, especially with the rise of Big Data.
 Insight can be:
-* Descritive: What is happening?
+* Descriptive: What is happening?
 * Diagnostic: Why is something happening?
 * Predictive: What is likely to happen?
 * Prescriptive: What should be done to make something happen?